Blavar/public-noided/README.md

 ## AWS Infrastructure

-ECR: Used solely to store an image of the node-express backend.
+* **ECR:** Used solely to store an image of the Node-Express backend.
-EC2: Holds the container running the backend.
+* **EC2:** Holds the container running the backend.
 Has a Cloudflare origin certificate installed, which is mounted onto the image.
-Has an IAM role
-     which provides minimal permissions for interactions with SSM and S3.
+Has an IAM role which provides minimal permissions for interactions with SSM and S3.
 Security group provides minimal neccesary rules for inbound https trafiic and communication with RDS.
-RDS: Runs a postgres database.
-Due to small scale of the app, schemas and data could be pushes by a locally executed script using Drizzle ORM and kit.
+* **RDS:** Runs a postgres database.
+Due to small scale of the app, schemas and data could be pushes by a locally executed script using Drizzle ORM and Kit.
-S3:  Used to serve the react frotnend statically, as well as storing and serving avatars.
+* **S3:**  Used to serve the React frotnend statically, as well as storing and serving avatars.
-SSM: Specifically parameter store is used for storing and retrieving configuration as well as confidential data: keys, connection string, data limits, certificates, etc.
+* **SSM:** Specifically Parameter Store is used for storing and retrieving configuration, as well as confidential data: keys, connection string, data limits, certificates, etc.